 (BEAR ah klude)

-(entecavir) Tablets and Oral Solution
+(entecavir) Oral Solution

 Read this Patient Information before you start taking BARACLUDE and each time you get a refill.
 There may be new information.
 This information does not take the place of talking with your healthcare provider about your medical condition or treatment.